RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - By default, Redis evicts the least recently used keys with TTLs set

 ## <a id="cloud-storage"></a>Cloud Storage
-- Cloud Storage is a specialized storage system that primarily deals with unstructured data, including files, images, videos, backups, and various other types of data.
+- Cloud Storage is a specialized storage system that primarily deals with **unstructured data**, including files, images, videos, backups, and various other types of data.
 - In Cloud Storage, data is organized and stored as individual objects, which are treated as atomic units.
 - This means that each object is independent and self-contained, allowing for efficient storage and retrieval of unstructured data.
-- Google Cloud Storage is not suitable to handle real time streaming data.
+- Google Cloud Storage is **not suitable** to handle **real time streaming data**.
 - A bucket is a group of objects that share access controls at the bucket level.Cloud Storage service does not use a filesystem.
 - Cloud Storage can be used as both the staging area for storing data immediately after ingestion and also as a long-term store for transformed data